Christmas Treats 2014

 Wishing you and yours a Very Merry Christmas!

-Step 1: Heat sugars and butter over medium heat.
-On a prepared baking sheet spread out cereal, nuts and coconut.
+Step 1: Preheat oven to 325*.
+In a saucepan, heat sugar, Karo Syrup and butter over medium heat until butter is melted and sugar is dissolved.
+On a prepared (large) baking sheet spread out cereal, nuts and coconut.

-Step 2: Coat cereal mixture with caramel mix.
+Step 2: Pour caramel mixture over cereal mix.
+Coat cereal mixture well.
 Try not to drool.

 20131223-213156.jpg